This is the #1 question that women ask us when they are doing IVF.

 We prefer to support women throughout the process, including the months leading up to a cycle if that’s where you are now.
 Acupuncture can be beneficial for promoting relaxation and reducing anxiety, and we believe that this effect alone brings a lot of mileage when women and their partners are using acupuncture on the fertility path.

-At Ocean Acupuncture, our practitioners take a whole-person approach.
+Our practitioners take a whole-person approach.

 We listen to you, to your history and what you’ve learned so far.
 We discuss with you your goals, and where you’d like to be.
 We then construct a Treatment Plan that is unique to you.
 We provide specific strategies and actions that move you towards your goals in an integrated way.
 This may include: